ziqiangcui/CORE-RAG-ICML26/README.md

 Our RL training implementation is built upon the [verl](https://github.com/volcengine/verl) framework.

-1.  **Deploy the QA LLM and Start the vLLM Service:**
+1.  **Deploy the LLM generator and Start the vLLM Service:**
-    First, run `reward_llm_serve.sh` to deploy the QA LLM (Large Language Model).
+    First, run `reward_llm_serve.sh` to deploy the QA LLM.
 This model is responsible for generating answers, which are subsequently used for reward calculation.

 2.  **Configure the Reward Service:**
     Please update the `verl_core/reward.yaml` configuration file with your specific vLLM deployment IP address and the model name.